ArtHitParade

 The 63th and penultimate F1 street legal chassis is equipped altogether with an engine meeting the LM specification and with the comfort provided to the wealthy clients of the GT.
 Aware of creating a masterpiece of contemporary automobile, Murray signed it on the transmission tunnel.

-This extraordinary McLaren is for sale by RM Sotheby's in Monterey on August 13, lot 107.
-This car is exceptional without being unique: another F1 chassis was also equipped with a LM engine.
+This special car was sold for $ 13.8M by RM Sotheby's on August 13, 2015, lot 107.
+It is exceptional without being unique : another F1 chassis was also equipped with an LM engine.

 McLaren